biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 17 areas need a scraper:
+These 16 areas need a scraper:

-- Arkansas
 - Hawaii
 - Massachusetts
 - Minnesota